david-fong/okiidoku/README.md

-# Sudoku Utilities in C++ and Rust
+# Sudoku Utilities in C++

 The project currently provides two utilities: a solution generator, and a canonicalizer.
-It is _not_ a solver or even a puzzle generator (hence "solve-n't"), although I may try tackling these problems in the future.
-It supports parametric size which many other sudoku projects do not.
+It is _not_ a solver or even a puzzle generator (hence "solve-n't"), although I may try my hand at those in the future.
+It supports parametric grid size which many other sudoku projects do not.

 For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.
 Note that the rust implementation is more of a learning project for me, and is currently not in development.